 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 Charlotte Doyle learns many important "life lessons" from her experiences on the Seahawk.
 Write a multi-paragraph essay in which you discuss some of the important lessons she has learned.
 How do you think these lessons may affect her future?
 Be sure to support your discussion with specific examples from the book.